 Paul is widely regarded as the leading corporate real estate partner in the UK market.

-Paul acts for listed vehicles, private equity funds, institutional investors, pension funds, sovereign wealth funds, banks and high net worth individuals from all around the world.
-He works on a broad range of corporate real estate transactions including joint ventures (investment and development), structured investments, acquisitions, disposals and solvent/insolvent reorganisations.
+Paul acts for listed vehicles, private equity funds, institutional investors, pension funds, sovereign wealth funds, banks and high-net-worth individuals from all around the world.
+He works on a broad range of corporate real estate transactions, including joint ventures (investment and development), structured investments, acquisitions, disposals and solvent/insolvent reorganisations.

-Pauls experience includes advising on:
+Pauls experience includes advising:

-- London & Continental Railways on the sale of its interests in the King's Cross Central Partnership (the entity that owns and is developing the King's Cross Central are in London) to the largest pension fund in Australia, AustralianSuper
+- London & Continental Railways on the sale of its interests in the King's Cross Central Partnership (the entity that owns and is developing the King's Cross Central area in London) to the largest pension fund in Australia, AustralianSuper